-When I’m not out playing in the snow, Park City has some nice places to pass the time.
+When I’m not out playing in the snow, Park City has some nice places for dining and lodging to pass the time.
 Despite what you may have heard, cocktails, fine wine and dining are easy to come by in this part of Utah.
 For more information about skiing in Park City see A Week in Park City Powder.

 Our home for the week was the Marriott Mountainside timeshare, which Diana and I purchased 20 years ago.
 We have not stayed in our won resort for 8 years, preferring to trade to other locations in the Rockies for variety sake.
 We arrived to find the unit had been refurbished in the past couple of years and was now pretty nicely appointed.
 In fact, I don’t remember staying at a nicer timeshare, especially when considering the onsite extras of the hot tubs, games tables, workout room, ski valet and free activities.
 I particularly appreciated the nightly social, which included some form of alcoholic libation, and the Brats, Beer and Blues night, all of it free.

 The experience was so pleasant that we decided to return to the same place next year.
 The building is adjacent to the Payday lift, which is the main way to ascend the hill for skiing.
 Ski-in and ski-out are made even easier with a complimentary ski valet on the ground floor.
 Happily, I never had much challenge finding a spot in the below-ground garage since parking is limited to 1 car per unit.

 The rooms are fairly spacious and have nice, reasonably comfortable furnishings.
 We got a fair amount of use from the fully equipped kitchen, meaning we only went out for food a few of the nights.
 We got lucky with the location this year, as we had a spectacular view straight onto the main slopes.